Switch Program Facilitators

 She also has a passion for education and development that delivers exceptional results.
 Dorothy is currently one of the Governor’s appointments to the State Library Board of WA.

-Associate Professor Amy Tian, works at the School of Management, Curtin Business School.
+Associate Professor Amy Tian, works at the School of Management and Marketing, Curtin Business School.

 Prior to joining Curtin University, she worked at University of Western Australia and Cardiff University (UK).
 In addition, she has been a visiting scholar at universities in the People’s Republic of China, Germany, UK, and US.